Hganavak/archive/_workshops/latex.md

 These two commands work hand-in-hand: We use the `\label{}` command after any `figure`, `chapter`, `section` etc. to define a label that we can then refer to anywhere in our document using the `\ref{}` command.

-These labels can be called anything we want, but most people like to start the label name with `fig:`, `chap:`, `sec:` to make it easier to keep track of what they're referring to.
+These labels can be called anything we want, but most people like to start the label name with `fig:`, `chap:`, `sec:` etc. to make it easier to keep track of what they're referring to.

 Let's create a label for our figure.